Aimar-Goni/AG_AIMedievalSim/README.md

         ![IMAGE: RedBlobGames - Screenshot of Amit Patel's A* interactive diagram showing open/closed sets and pathfinding.](https://raw.githubusercontent.com/Aimar-Goni/AG_AIMedievalSim/main/Images/image-9.png)

-        [FIG DESC: Figure 13.
+        [Figure 13.
 An illustrative screenshot from Amit Patel's A* Pathfinding guide on RedBlobGames.com, showing the visualization of the open set, closed set, and path.
 This clear explanation was crucial for implementing the A* algorithm in `UMS_PathfindingSubsystem`.]

         [CODE SNIPPET: CustomMovementPlugin/Source/CustomMovementPlugin/Private/Movement/MS_PathfindingSubsystem.cpp - UMS_PathfindingSubsystem::FindPathNodes - A* main loop structure.]
         ```cpp